 5- Check the pipes securely and firmly fix their location before leak testing.

-6- Leak test the pipes and proved tight under a water pressure not less than 1½ its working pressure under which the pipe is to be used.
+6- Leak test the pipes and prove tight under a water pressure not less than 1½ times its working pressure under which the pipe is to be used.
 Leak test the pipes for four (4) hours.
 Do not test the pipes without the presence of an inspection Engineer.

 7- After the approval of the inspection Engineer, cover the pipes with cement plaster.

-(Free Video) Your Complete Guide of Plumbing Works inside Toilet from A to Z
+(Free Video) Your Complete Guide to Plumbing Works inside the Toilet from A to Z

 Emergency Lighting Fixtures – What you need to know in 5 minutes